messageformat/messageformat/cli/README.md

 ./node_modules/.bin/messageformat [options] [input]
 ```

 `input` should consist of one or more `.json` files or directories, unless defined in a configuration file.
 Directories are recursively scanned for all `.json` files.
 With multiple input files, shared parts of the start of their paths are dropped out of the generated module's structure.
-Output is written to `stdout`.

 ## Options

-In addition to defining options on the command line, options may also be set in the `"messageformat"` object in your **`package.json`**, or in a **`messageformat.rc.json`** configuration file, using the long-form option names.
-Input files and directories may also be given as an `"include"` array in a configuration file.
+In addition to defining options on the command line, options may also be set in the **`"messageformat"`** object in your **`package.json`** file, or in a **`messageformat.rc.json`** configuration file, using the long-form option names as keys.
+Input files and directories may also be given as an **`"include"`** array in a configuration file.
 Command-line options override configuration files.

 ### `-l lc, --locale=lc`
 The locale(s) _`lc`_ to include; if multiple, selected by matching message key. [default: `'en'`]

 ### `-n ns, --namespace=ns, --es6`
 The global object or modules format for the output JS.
 If _`ns`_ does not contain a `.`, the output follows an UMD pattern.
 For module support, the values `'export default'` (ES6, shorthand `--es6`), `exports` (CommonJS), and `module.exports` (node.js) are special. [default: `'module.exports'`]

+### `-o of, --outfile=of`
+Write output to the file _`of`_.
+If unspecified or `-`, prints to stdout.

 ### `--disable-plural-key-checks`
 By default, messageformat throws an error when a statement uses a non-numerical key that will never be matched as a pluralization category for the current locale.
 Use this argument to disable the validation and allow unused plural keys. [default: `false`]